Waterford Senior Hurling Championship: Current format

-Relegation play-off: 4 teams contest this round.
-The losing team are relegated to the Waterford Premier Intermediate Hurling Championship.
+Relegation play-off: In 2027 the Senior Championship is reduced to 10 teams.
+Thus, 3 teams are relegated to the Waterford Premier Intermediate Hurling Championship in 2026.

 Quarter-finals: 8 teams contest this round.
 The 4 winning teams advance to the Semi-finals.
 The 4 losing teams are eliminated from the championship.

 Semi-finals: 4 teams contest this round.
 The 2 winning teams advance to the Semi-finals.
 The 2 losing teams are eliminated from the championship.

 Final: The final is contested by the two semi-final winners.

 Teams

 2026 teams

-The following 12 teams will contest the 2026 Waterford Senior Hurling Championship:
+The following 12 teams contested the 2026 Waterford Senior Hurling Championship: